Innovative Finance ISA Changes Benefit Savers 2016

 With P2P lending, you should be prepared to commit to the duration of the loan term.
 However, if you did want to withdraw from your IF ISA, but you have capital locked into loans, you will need to liquidate the asset/loans in order to gain early access and withdraw cash.
 To gain early access, you are required to sell your loan parts on a “secondary market” which, in the case of P2P lending, is not a guarantee due to the relative illiquidity of the asset class.
 UK platforms like Zopa, RateSetter and Funding Circle tend to have a consistent volume of investors coming to their platforms, so easy access and selling out of loans shouldn’t be much of a problem.

 This means that if you want to withdraw from your IF ISA you will need to sell-out of your loan with the respective platform that you have an investment product with, turning your investment into cash so it can be withdrawn from your IF ISA.

-To see which platforms currently offer the Innovative Finance ISA visit our IF ISA Tracker page by clicking the linked title above.
+To see which platforms currently offer the Innovative Finance ISA visit our IF ISA Tracker page.

 The launch of the IF ISA on April 6th may not be the overwhelming event initially anticipated – it’s unlikely that the major P2P lending platforms will have IF ISAs on the market, despite their advertising campaigns.
 Furthermore, the division seen in the wealth management sector regarding how P2P lending is perceived will not be automatically suppressed with the advent of the IF ISA.
 For example, Hargreaves Lansdown has announced that it will launch a peer-to-pee proposition later this year, but not an ‘umbrella-style product for lots of different providers’ and the fact that only Zopa and RateSetter are actively marketing their ISA offerings suggests the FCA has its work cut out getting remaining UK peer-to-peer platforms ISA permissions in the coming month(s).